-Some athletes choose to put training first, as their priority, and prefer to make a commitment to running and fit life instead of hunting for and committing to Mrs. or Mr. Right.
-Others want to include their mates in the sport to some capacity and be able to share their athletic feats with someone who has the same overall health values.
+Some athletes choose to put training first, as their priority and prefer to make a commitment to running and fit life instead of hunting for and committing to Mrs. or Mr. Right.
+Others want to include their mates in the sport to some capacity and are able to share their athletic feats with someone who has the same overall health values.
 Another percentage of us don’t even care if whoever we’re dating isn’t the type to lace up and join us for a long run.

 To each their own!

 For runners who are passionate and committed to training – and want some passion in their love lives too – the hectic whirlwind of the dating world may require a careful balancing act.
 There are a couple of possibilities on the spectrum – runners who may have met that special someone at a race or running event, or runners who meet and fall in love with mates that have no interest in the sport altogether!
 In another scenario, maybe you’ve met someone who wasn’t a runner before and you’ve inspired their athletic muse (and vice versa)!

 But how, exactly, does being a runner affect our ability to meet our match and gauge who our ideal mate would be?
 For runners who are married with children and have found the gracious balance between sports and personal life, you’re already ahead of the game and you’ve probably mastered dividing and compartmentalizing your time.
 Those still trying to find love in the midst of sticking to a workout routine – and divide their time while finding a mate – can consider the following points when looking for love.

 Making Time And Spending Time